melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ### Iterator

+An iterator is a seperate data structure that can walk through other data structures, like a vector.
+An iterator has a pointer to a structure it can iterate, and an index.
 `rustc` does a lot of optimizations in order to make it more efficient to iterate over an array or slice.

 ```rust